Comali: Controversies

 An aspiring film director Pa.
-Krishnamoorthy accused the film producers of plagiarising his script, 25+25=25, which, too, was about a man who wakes up from a coma.
+Krishnamoorthy accused the filmmakers of plagiarising his script, 25+25=25, which, too, was about a man who wakes up from a coma.
 Krishnamoorthy had registered his script with the South Indian Film Writers Association (SIFWA) in 2014 and pitched the script to several sources, including script agents, whom he speculated might have caused its leak.
 SIFWA compared Krishnamoorthy's script with Comali and determined that it was the same story.
 Krishnamoorthy said, "A twelve-member body in the Writers' Union, headed by a renowned director like Bhagyaraj, would not have decided in my favour if they thought only the premise of both stories were the same."
 However, Pradeep denied plagiarising the script, saying, "We both could have come up with the same idea.
 The script of Comali is something I had conceptualised even during my short film days."
 To settle the matter, the Comali producers agreed to add a card before the film that would credit Krishnamoorthy as the source of the story.
 However, Pradeep said, "The story of a man waking up from coma after years has been used time and again...".
 He also included a succeeding card mocking the previous card.

 The first trailer, released in early August 2019, features a scene near the end where Ravi is told the year is 2016, and is shown a real-life speech of actor Rajinikanth announcing his political entry as proof, but Ravi retorts that the speech is from 1996.
 This caused backlash among fans of Rajinikanth who accused the film of defaming him by implying he had been delaying his political entry since 1996.
 They also noted the year was anachronistic as Rajinikanth actually made his speech in 2017 and, in 1996, only supported the alliance of the Dravida Munnetra Kazhagam and the Tamil Maanila Congress.
 The footage of Rajinkanth was later deleted from the theatrical cut and replaced with footage of politician Nanjil Sampath talking about the Kaveri River water dispute.